Inspection Reports for

 Visit Reason

-This post-certification revisit was conducted to verify that previously cited deficiencies identified in the CMS-2567 Statement of Deficiencies and Plan of Correction had been corrected.
+This post-certification revisit was conducted to verify that previously reported deficiencies from the CMS-2567 Statement of Deficiencies and Plan of Correction had been corrected.

 Findings